In a post-apocalyptic world, a young woman fights for survival as she recalls traumatic events from her childhood.

 An impressive tonal balance is struck between Ballistic’s Bourne-esque action sequences and its quieter, but somehow no less tense, scenes.
 Shot with incredible detail and precision by Chase Smith and paced to near perfection by editor Lucas Harger, the two halves of the film act as visual counterpoints to one another; one half dark, slow and deliberate with everyone except for Dana framed in darkness; and the other half frantic, high-speed, seared by harsh sunlight and fire, the threats out in the open not hidden around a corner with visuals just as deliberate as the slower moments.

-The storytelling aspects of the film are well served by the scale and technical excellence that Connelly and crew bring to the table.
+The storytelling aspects of the film are well served by the scale and technical excellence that Connolly and crew bring to the table.
 Just about every artistic and technical element of Ballistic are of studio franchise level quality.
 It is not overselling the film to say that it can easily stand alongside the majority of action movies that you will have seen in the last few years.

 Ultimately, Ballistic is designed to be a thrill ride.
 But what makes it memorable is that it does not compromise substance, be it implied narrative substance or palpable character substance.
-Connelly never loses sight of the fact that if we don’t care about the characters (and this film truly has no small roles) then the action and effects mean nothing.
+Connolly never loses sight of the fact that if we don’t care about the characters (and this film truly has no small roles) then the action and effects mean nothing.
 As such, with each plot twist, gunshot and explosion, the audience finds itself adopting Dana’s mantra as we will her to “just keep moving,”